Aman-2407/Aman-2407/README.md

  ###
 Any fool can write code that a computer can understand.
-Good programmers write code that humens can understand.
+Good programmers write code that humans can understand.

 Happy Coding :heart:!!